 Our Special constables are voluntary, part-time police officers who work in some of the most important areas of modern policing.
 Would you be willing to make a real difference to communities in the Leamington, Stratford, Rugby, Nuneaton and North Warwickshire areas?

-Fully-trained Special Constables have full police powers, wear a police uniform and work alongside regular police officers and police staff, with opportunities for promotion to develop their leadership and management skills.
+As a fully-trained Special constable, you will have full police powers, wear a police uniform and work alongside regular police officers and police staff, with opportunities for promotion and to develop your leadership and management skills.

-Special Constables learn about policing, develop new skills, enjoy new experiences, and protect people from harm.
-The training provides Special Constables with the abilities and confidence to handle even the most difficult of situations.
-It will include learning:
+As a Special constable, you’ll learn about policing, develop new skills, meet people, enjoy new experiences and protect people from harm.
+You will be fully trained to give you the knowledge, skills and confidence to handle even the most difficult of situations.
+It includes learning:

 about the police service and the duties of a police officer